- Last Online1 hour ago

 |

-BokuYaba has definitely been one of those, and cemented its place in my top 10 of all times.
-I can understand why it is so beloved by many.
+BokuYaba has definitely been one of them, and cemented its place in my top 10 of all times.
+I can understand why it is so beloved by many viewers.

 THE GOOD: